gbdev/gb-asm-tutorial/src/part3/enemies.md

 One of the differences between enemies and bullets is that enemies must check for collision against the player and also against bullets.
 For both of these cases, we'll use a simple Axis-Aligned Bounding Box test.
 We'll cover the specific logic in a later section.

-If we have a collison against the player we need to damage the player, and redraw how many lives they have.
+If we have a collision against the player we need to damage the player, and redraw how many lives they have.
 In addition, it's optional, but we'll deactivate the enemy too when they collide with the player.

 > Our "hl" registers should point to the active byte of the current enemy.
 We push and pop our "hl" registers to make sure we get back to that same address for later logic.